PaulOk262/CMP-2103-Classpage/Tests/Test1.md

 # **Section A**

-## QUESTION
+## COMPULSORY QUESTION

 ### **Description**
 * Tom wants to quickly change any number he types into its corresponding word.
 * He is only interested in numbers between 0 and 9 inclusive.
 * For example; when he types 1, he wants to get out the word "one"

-### Write a function that takes in a number and returns its corresponding word
+### Write a function that takes in a number and returns its corresponding word and thus assists Tom.

 # **Section B**